Turnov: History

 The first written mention of Turnov is in a deed of King Ottokar II from 1272.
 Turnov was founded around 1250 by Jaroslav and Havel of Markvartice on a spur of rock overlooking the Jizera River.
 A Dominican cloister was founded by Saint Zdislava, wife of Sir Havel.
 During the later medieval period, Turnov came into the possession of the Wartenberg and Smiřický noble houses.
 The medieval town was frequently vulnerable to fires – it was burnt by Lusatian crusaders in 1468 and during the Thirty Years' War by Swedes in 1643, as well as a conflagration in 1707.

 Turnov has long been known for its expertise with gemstones.
 It attracted many medieval craftsmen and artisans who produced jewelry out the local Bohemian garnet.
 The first European technical school for the processing of gemstones, metals and jewelry, nowadays the Applied Arts Secondary School, was founded in Turnov in 1884 and still exists as one of the best schools of this type in the world.

 Jewish community

 The Turnov Jewish community was first documented in 1527.
 After it ceased to exist at the turn of the 16th and 17th centuries, new Jewish settlers were invited to the town by Albrecht von Wallenstein in 1623.
 The Jewish ghetto was established in 1647.
 Most of the Jewish population were killed during the Holocaust and only 19 of them returned to Turnov after World War II.
 The Jewish community officially ceased to exist in 1961.

+Economy

+The largest employers with headquarters in Turnov are Grupo Antolin Turnov (manufacturer of plastic products), Kamax (dealing with treatment and coating of metals) and Ontex CZ (manufacturer of hygiene aids), all of them with more than 500 employees.